Custom Templates

 - Whether the template allows user password reset

-- Whether the template allows a SSH key to be copied during Instance creation
+- Whether the template allows a SSH key to be copied during instance creation

-- A template boot-mode (legacy|uefi)
+- A template boot-mode (Legacy or UEFI)

 This is what a template registration looks like in the CLI: